 Making an Impact In Our Community

-The United Way's plan focuses on addressing the three underlying challenges that can keep young children, especially those in low-income families, from learning to read proficiently:
+The United Way's plan focuses on addressing underlying challenges that can keep young children, especially those in low-income families, from learning to read proficiently:

 Membership in the GLR Community

 Membership in the GLR Communities Network gives United Way of Wyoming Valley and the Wyoming Valley area access to experts focused on early literacy, assistance in addressing the challenges that keep many children from learning to read, and opportunities to share and learn best practices from communities across the country.

 About the Campaign for GLR

 Launched in May 2010, the Campaign for Grade-Level Reading is a collaborative effort of funders, nonprofit partners, business leaders, government agencies, states and communities across the nation to ensure that many more children from low-income families succeed in school and graduate prepared for college, a career and active citizenship.
 Since its launch, the campaign as grown to include more than 285 communities, representing 42 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands with 2,100 local organizations (including 130 United Ways and 250 state and local funders.)
 To learn more, visit gradelevelreading.net and follow the movement on Twitter @readingby3rd.